How To Sell on Amazon Handmade

 You’ll often find that marketplaces that look like a cheaper alternative don’t end up being that much cheaper when you consider all the fees and extra charges.

-When Do You Get Paid on Amazon Handmade?
+When do you get paid on Amazon Handmade?

 Amazon disperses payments to you every 2 weeks.
-You can request payments before that time if you need to, provided you have enough funds in your account.
+You can request payments before that time if you need to, providing you have enough funds in your account.
 There is no charge for withdrawing funds.

 When you sell on Etsy, your funds are available to you as soon as the transaction is completed and you can also request daily disbursements.